mpuig/CarND-MPC-Project/README.md

 ### Vehicle Model

 The vehicle model is based on the kinematic model described in class and based on a bicycle.
 For simplicity some dynamical effects are ignored, such as inertia, frictionn and torque.
+The kinematic model is based on the following state [x,y,ψ,v].
-The car state is composed by:
+On top of the given 4 states, we add cross-track error (cte) and the orientation error (epsi).
+So, the car state is composed by:

 - `x`: x coordinate.
 - `y`: y coordinate.